[Skip to Content]

 B. Nonfiction

-For short stories (prose fiction) submit a PDF, Epub file, or URL (if not behind a paywall)
+For short form entries submit a PDF, Epub file, or URL (if not behind a paywall)

-B. Collection of short stories written by entrant (published together in book form, including electronic books).
+B. Collection of short stories written by entrant (published together in book form).

 C. Collection of short stories written by multiple authors (published by entrant in any book form).